E 3360

 The development is located at 4150 South 300 East, Millcreek, UT, 84107.
 It’s a convenient position close to shopping, dining and entertainment, Big Cottonwood Regional Park, Murray Aquatic Center, County Ice Center, Murray City Museum, Larry H Miller Softball Complex, Meadow Brook Golf Course, Nibley Park Golf Course and Golf the Round.

-Sophisticated furnished one, two and three bedroom apartments within an inclusive development in Midvale, UT.
-Located south of Salt Lake City close to I-15 and I-215, the development is in…
+Understated furnished one and two bedroom apartments within a traditional development in Salt Lake City, UT.
+Located south of the city close to Highway 89, the development is ideal for…

 Call For Pricing